yannikashoqa/Move_Agent/README.md

 # Move DS Agentless Systems to C1WS

 AUTHOR		: Yanni Kashoqa

 TITLE		: Move DS Agentless Agents to Cloud One Workload Security

 DESCRIPTION	: This Powershell script will identify the local systems's policy and use it for the activatation of a newly installed agent from Cloud One Workload Security.

 FEATURES
 - Move Deep Security Agentless protected systems to Cloud One Workload Secuerity while maintaining the same policy that was previously migrated.
+- Use a proxy if available to conect to the internet
+- Script will match HostName, FQDN, and then any entry that contain the HostName.
+Hostnames must be unique with the CSV file.
+- Script can also be used for assigning policies based on a CSV file that contains Names of systems and policies to be assigned.

 REQUIRMENTS
 - PowerShell 5.x